pfrenssen/drupal-site-template/README.md

 The project can be created using the following command:

 ```
-$ composer create-project openeuropa/drupal-site-template --stability=dev my-openeuropa-site
+$ composer create-project pfrenssen/drupal-site-template --stability=dev my-drupal-project
 ```

-This will download the starterkit into the `my-openeuropa-site` folder and a wizard will ask you for the project name and your organisation.
+This will download the starterkit into the `my-drupal-project` folder and a wizard will ask you for the project name and your organisation.
 It will use this information to personalize your project's configuration files.